 What Happens After A Foreclosure Auction?

-After a foreclosure is complete, the loan amount is paid off with the sale proceeds from the auction.
+After a foreclosure auction is complete, your home is sold at auction and the loan amount is paid off with the sale proceeds from the auction.
 Sometimes, if the bank doesn’t get enough money from the auction to pay off the loan, a deficiency judgment can be issued against the borrower.
 This is where understanding the foreclosure process in Oklahoma is key.

 A deficiency judgement is where the bank sues you in court for any portion of the loan that is unpaid after your house is foreclosed on and sold by the bank.
 They basically come after you for the rest of the debt in any way they can when selling the house isn’t enough.
 Depending on the details, they can take a cut of your paycheck or get into your bank account if the courts allow it.